hidny/CuboidSimplePhaseNetSearch/README.md

 Once done with searching the easy to find nets, I plan to find clever ways of expanding my search to include more and more types of nets until the search becomes exhaustive.

 ## Latest update(s):
-On September 17th, I finally managed to find 15 'easy' nets that fold 3 into cuboids, but the area of the nets are a bit too big for my liking.
+On September 17th, I finally managed to find 15 'easy' nets that fold into 3 cuboids, but the area of the nets are a bit too big for my liking.

 ## The Nets that Fold 3 cuboids

-As I found 15 nets that fold into 3 cuboids.
+I managed to find 15 nets that fold into 3 cuboids.
 They are what I consider the easiest type of net. (i.e. The 'simply stacked nets')

-Feel free to look at them in the 'interestingOutput\outputArea106SimpleStackingSolutions.txt' file.
+Feel free to look at them in the file named: 'interestingOutput\outputArea106SimpleStackingSolutions.txt'.

 The nets I found are of area 106 and Landon Kryger was able to quickly verify that the 1st net works after I shared it with him.
 I searched for the 'simply stacked nets' of area 106 because I already searched for this type of net using smaller areas and didn't find anything.